akefallonitis/defenderc2xsoar/workbook_tests/README.md

 - **1-5 minutes** - Background monitoring
 - **Off** - Manual control only

-### 3. Copy Action IDs Immediately
+### 3. Track Important Actions
-After execution, copy Action IDs to track status or enable cancellation if needed.
+After executing critical actions (isolation, restriction), immediately copy Action IDs to track status and enable cancellation if needed.

 ### 4. Filter Machine History
 Use the filter functionality to narrow down results by: